 Sweet and drier wines from all these grapes can be sampled at the over 20 wineries in Lake Erie Wine Country.
 Regardless of whether you’re searching for fruit wine, ice wine, or a Grunver Veltliner or Cabernet Franc, you’re likely to find something to your taste here.
 Two of our favorite wineries to visit were Courtyard Winery in North East, Pennsylvania, and Johnson Estate Winery in Westfield, New York.
 At Courtyard, our pick was a mild red blend and a wonderful Chardonnay, although they have lots of sweet options, too.
 At Johnson Estate, we loved all the European varietals we tried, including their Port-style wine.

-Tikves Valley, Macedonia
+Tikves Valley, North Macedonia

-Macedonia is well off the predictable tourist map for just about everyone, but there’s a lot to love about this part of former Yugoslavia.
+North Macedonia is well off the predictable tourist map for just about everyone, but there’s a lot to love about this part of former Yugoslavia.
 It has mountains, picturesque lakes, brilliant medieval monasteries, and a thriving wine culture.
-We focused our time in the Tikves Valley, Macedonia’s wine belt.
+We focused our time in the Tikves Valley, North Macedonia’s wine belt.

 At a similar latitude to Bordeaux, Tuscany, and the Napa Valley (and quite close to northern Greece), the Tikves area includes about 2000 fertile square miles.
-Thanks to lots of sun, rocky soil, and winds from the Mediterranean, wine has played a role in Macedonia for over 6000 years.
+Thanks to lots of sun, rocky soil, and winds from the Mediterranean, wine has played a role in North Macedonia for over 6000 years.

 Our introduction to Macedonian wine was through Popova Kula, the premier winery in the Tikves Valley.
 They produce a handful of drier white wines like Chardonnay and Sauvignon Blanc along with a growing number of richer reds.
 You’ll find Cabernet and Pinot Noir, but Popova Kula is particularly known for local varietals like Vranec and Stanushina.